PITTSFIELD, September 24, 2018

 Mimi Rosenblatt, co-founder and co-manager of Catwalk Boutique in Great Barrington said, ” We are thrilled that Catwalk Boutique has been so successful, and we are flattered that our business model will be replicated in Lenox.
 We are grateful to all our wonderful donors and customers from South County, Connecticut, and New York who have supported us throughout the past four years.
 We hope Catwalk Boutique in Lenox will be embraced and supported by the surrounding North County communities.
 Now animal lovers and lovers of fashion will have two great venues where they can find affordable, stylish clothing and accessories while supporting the homeless animals of Berkshire County.”

 Catwalk Boutique is entirely stocked by community donations.
 A charitable clothing drive to collect items for the Lenox store kicks off on Monday, September 24.
 All women’s clothing and outerwear, jewelry, shoes, handbags, wallets, scarves, hats, and gloves will be accepted.
-Please no lingerie, undergarments, bathing suits, men’s or children’s clothing.
+Please no lingerie, undergarments, bathing suits, or children’s clothing.
+Nice men’s clothing will also be accepted.

 Donations may be dropped off at Berkshire Humane Society at 214 Barker Road in Pittsfield and Purradise at 301 Stockbridge Road in Great Barrington.
 Pick-ups in Lenox may be scheduled by emailing firstname.lastname@example.org.